p-chan5/EasyPulse/README.md

 Special: they don't have many effects, but they do have some interesting features.

-- analog: includes 2 vintage-style surround equalizers.
+- analog-max: includes 2 vintage-style surround equalizers.

 Do they sound amazing?
-Then support us with a ⭐️ and a follow!
+Then support us with a ⭐️ and don't miss any updates!

 ## INSTALLATION 🚀️

-1. Download the [latest release](https://github.com/p-chan5/EasyPulse/releases/latest) as `zip / tar.gz` or read: [HOW TO BUILD THEM](https://github.com/p-chan5/EasyPulse/blob/main/HOW_TO_BUILD_THEM.md).
+1. Download the [latest release](https://github.com/p-chan5/EasyPulse/releases/latest) as `zip / tar.gz` or read [HOW TO BUILD THEM](https://github.com/p-chan5/EasyPulse/blob/main/HOW_TO_BUILD_THEM.md).
 2. Unzip and move the `.json` files to one of the following paths:

 * Flatpak: `~/.var/app/com.github.wwmm.easyeffects/data/easyeffects/output`
 * Repositories: `~/.local/share/easyeffects/output`

-3. Ready!
+3. Done!
 Load them from `Output` > `Presets` > `Local`

 ## EFFECTS 🎛️

 ### CROSSFEED 🎧️

-Centers the signal via `Feed` | `Cutoff` sets the limit of frequencies it affects.
+Centers the signal via `Feed` | `Cutoff` sets the limit of frequencies that it affects.

 ### 1ST EQUALIZER | MULTIBAND COMPRESSOR 🎲️